scala/docs.scala-lang/overviews/futures/overview.md

 Coming back to our social network example, let's assume we want to fetch a list of our own recent posts and render them to the screen.
-We do so by calling a hypothetical method `getRecentPosts` which returns a `List[String]`-- a list of recent textual posts:
+We do so by calling a method `getRecentPosts` which returns a `List[String]`-- a list of recent textual posts:

     val f: Future[List[String]] = future {